lcontro/Exam-COD-QA-Automation/README.md

 -----------------------
 Make a project with Typescript + Playwright to check the Login page.

 __Objective:__ document test organization decisions.
-It is not necessary to implement all the test scenarios, simply documenting them is enough.
+It isn't necessary to implement all the test scenarios, simply documenting them is enough.
-__Deliverable:__ in this exercise, not only the delivered code is assessed, but also the documentation; It is recommended to document the recommendations/decisions made and list all the possible use cases to be tested.
+__Deliverable:__ in this exercise not only the delivered code is assessed, but also the documentation; It's recommended to document the recommendations/decisions made and list all the possible use cases to be tested.
 __Delivery time__: 72 hours (Friday at 3:40 p.m. - GMT+1)